browserengineering/book/book/visual-effects.md

 pixel `source`.
-The mathematical expressions for the red, green, and blue color channels are identical, and basically average the source and destination colors, weighted by alpha.[^source-over-example] You might imagine the overall operation of `SaveLayer` with an `Alphaf` parameter as something like this:[^no-pixel-loop]
+The mathematical expressions for the red, green, and blue color channels are identical, and basically average the source and destination colors, weighted by alpha.[^source-over-example] You might imagine the overall operation of `saveLayer` with an `Alphaf` parameter as something like this:[^no-pixel-loop]

 [^source-over-example]: For example, if the alpha of the source pixel